The Urgent Need Today: Changing US Demographics

 So what types of intercultural issues might we consider when looking at these trends?

-As students, you are probably in the best position to consider the following: Between 1996 and 2016, the non-White share of undergraduates grew from 29.6 percent to 45.2 percent and non-White share of graduate students grew from 20.8 percent to 32 percent.16 But in 2016, people of color held only 21.1 percent of full-time faculty positions.
+As students, you are probably in the best position to consider the following: Between 1996 and 2020, share of undergraduates who identified as a race or ethnicity other than White grew from 32.2 percent to 49.9 percent, and the share of graduate students who identified as a race or ethnicity other than White grew from 31.8 percent to 50.7 percent.20 But in 2020, people of color held only 30.6 percent of full-time faculty positions.
 That comparative distribution has led to calls for greater diversity in the academic sphere by students and those who teach them.

 It’s possible that if more Americans studied intercultural communication, issues ranging from the disproportionate incarceration of people of color to the sharp rise in hate crimes against Muslim Americans after 9/11 would have been reduced, prevented, or at least more widely analyzed across every level of society.